Weld logo

 • 500+ Snap connectors covering SaaS, databases, big data, and on-prem sources.

-• Visual pipeline designer (Snap Studio) with AI-driven suggestions (Iris) for mapping and transformations.
+• Visual pipeline designer (Snap Studio) with AI-driven suggestions (Iris) for mappings and transformations.

 • Serverless execution with autoscaling and multi-cloud support (AWS, Azure, GCP).

-• Supports real-time streaming (buses), batch, and IoT/edge integrations.
+• Supports both batch and real-time streaming integrations.

 Cons

-• Premium pricing (connector-based, usage-based) can be cost-prohibitive for SMBs.
+• Premium pricing can be costly for smaller organizations.

-• Limited offline or self-hosted options; fully SaaS-based.
+• Limited self-hosted options; primarily a SaaS platform.

 Reviews & Quotes